 Unique Collaboration Between Visualization Center C and the Hasselblad Foundation Takes Us Back to the Moon

-The Hasselblad Foundation is providing funding for Once Upon the Moon, a 3D dome-format production created by the Visualization Center C in Norrköping.
-This immersive dome show takes audiences on a journey back to the Moon landings, using authentic images and film footage from the Apollo astronauts to allow viewers to relive humanity’s greatest adventure.
+The Hasselblad Foundation is awarding a grant to Once Upon the Moon, a 3D dome-format production created by Visualiseringscenter C in Norrköping.
+The dome show takes audiences on a journey back to the Moon landings, using authentic photographs and film footage from the Apollo astronauts to allow viewers to relive humanity’s greatest adventure.

-By supporting this project, the Hasselblad Foundation continues its mission to promote research and education in science and photography.
-The foundation has a long tradition of supporting initiatives that bridge science and visual storytelling, and Once Upon the Moon is a clear example of this.
-With the help of the OpenSpace visualization tool and authentic imagery, historical space exploration is connected to today’s technological advancements.
+By supporting this project, the Hasselblad Foundation continues its work to promote research and education in the natural sciences and photography.
+The Foundation has a long tradition of supporting initiatives that unite science and image-making, and Once Upon the Moon is a clear example of this.
+With the help of the visualization tool OpenSpace and authentic archival imagery, historic space exploration is connected with today’s technological advances.

-“We are very pleased to be part of this unique project alongside the Visualization Center C. It’s fantastic that the images from the Moon, captured using the Hasselblad camera, play such a central and meaningful role in the storytelling.
-At a time when it’s more important than ever to spread knowledge based on science, we see this as a powerful opportunity to reach both new and seasoned space enthusiasts—with credibility, technology, and imagination as driving forces,” says Kalle Sanner, CEO of the Hasselblad Foundation.
+“We are very pleased to be part of this unique project together with Visualiseringscenter C. That the images from the Moon, taken with the Hasselblad camera, play such a central and meaningful role in the storytelling is fantastic.
+At a time when it is more important than ever to spread knowledge grounded in science, we see this as a powerful opportunity to reach both new and experienced space enthusiasts — driven by credibility, technology, and imagination,” says Kalle Sanner, CEO of the Hasselblad Foundation.

-When the Apollo astronauts traveled to the Moon in the 1960s and 70s, Hasselblad played a central role in their missions.
+When astronauts traveled to the Moon during the Apollo program in the 1960s and 70s, Hasselblad played a central role in their missions.
 The cameras that captured some of humanity’s most iconic images were designed and developed by Victor Hasselblad’s team.
-These cameras, along with the astronauts, made it possible for more people to experience the Moon landings up close.
-Once Upon the Moon picks up that legacy, with the same goal: to allow more people to experience more.
+Together with the astronauts, they made it possible for more people to experience the Moon landing up close.
+This is where Once Upon the Moon continues, with the same goal: to allow more people to experience more.

-Visualization of Earthrise over the Moon’s surface, based on the iconic photograph taken by Bill Anders during the Apollo 8 mission.
-OpenSpace/Visualization Center C.
+Visualization of Earthrise over the lunar surface, based on the iconic photograph taken by Bill Anders during the Apollo 8 mission.
+OpenSpace/Visualiseringscenter C.

-We are now entering a new era of space exploration.
+At the same time, we are facing a new era of space exploration.
 NASA’s Artemis program plans to send astronauts back to the Moon.
-Through Once Upon the Moon, audiences can learn from the Apollo missions and understand why we need to return.
+Through Once Upon the Moon, audiences can learn what we discovered during the Apollo missions and understand why we need to return.

-“With the help of the OpenSpace software, developed here at the Visualization Center C, we can digitally visualize all the data available about the Moon.
-It’s incredibly exciting that the Hasselblad Foundation wants to join us on this journey, which we hope will inspire both longtime and new space enthusiasts,” says Anna Öst, producer.
+“With the help of the OpenSpace software, which is developed here at Visualiseringscenter C, we can digitally visualize all the data that exists about the Moon.
+It is incredibly exciting that the Hasselblad Foundation wants to join us on this journey, which we hope will inspire both longtime and new space enthusiasts,” says producer Anna Öst.

-Apollo astronauts Charlie Duke and Harrison Schmitt, who conducted the lunar expeditions and are interviewed in Once Upon the Moon, have virtually relived their journeys through the production and visualization tool.
-In addition to them, the film also includes interviews with astronauts Christina Koch and Marcus Wandt, as well as Aarti Holla-Maini, Director of the United Nations Office for Outer Space Affairs.
+Apollo astronauts Charlie Duke and Harrison Schmitt, who carried out the expeditions and are interviewed in Once Upon the Moon, have themselves virtually relived their lunar journeys through the production and visualization tool.
+In addition to them, astronauts Christina Koch and Marcus Wandt are also interviewed, as well as Aarti Holla-Maini, Director of the United Nations Office for Outer Space Affairs.

-Once Upon the Moon is directed by Carter Emmart, who came to Visualization Center C and Linköping University as a visiting professor under the Peter Wallenberg Guest Professorship in Visual Science Communication.
-His vision was to take more people back to the Moon.
-Through his professorship and in close collaboration with Anders Ynnerman, Professor of Scientific Visualization at Linköping University and Director of the Visualization Center C consortium, this vision has now become a reality.
+The director of Once Upon the Moon, Carter Emmart, came to Visualiseringscenter C and Linköping University as a guest professor within the framework of the Peter Wallenberg Guest Professorship in Visual Science Communication, with a vision of bringing more people back to the Moon.
+Through his guest professorship and in close collaboration with Anders Ynnerman, Professor of Scientific Visualization at Linköping University and Consortium Director of Visualiseringscenter C, this idea has now been realized.

-“Fifty years ago, humans explored the Moon’s surface for the first time.
-By combining archival material and interviews with those who were there with data visualization and immersive technology, we can now let audiences experience the Apollo missions in an entirely new way.
-This film bridges the generations—between those who went to the Moon then, and those working to take us there again,” says Carter Emmart, director.
+“Fifty years ago, humanity explored the surface of the Moon for the first time.
+By combining archival material and interviews with those who were there with data visualization and immersive technology, we can today allow audiences to experience the Apollo journeys in an entirely new way.
+This film bridges the generations between those who traveled to the Moon then and those who are working to take us there again,” says director Carter Emmart.

-Once Upon the Moon will premiere in early 2026 at Wisdome Göteborg.
+Once Upon the Moon premieres in early 2026 at Wisdome Gothenburg.

 Contact